 Critical Reflections on Health Sector Reforms in India: A Seminar Report

-Abstract: The papers presented at a recent seminar on “Rethinking Gender and Body in Times of Health Sector Reforms in India” brought the attention about the criticality of health research and specifically brining gender studies –and more pertinently the interlocking forms of oppression – to the center stage in order to understand the complex scenario which health reforms have brought for different social categories of people.
-It also stressed on the need for historiography of public health care of India and methodologically, the urgency to scrutinize values not just facts, dialogic process of learning, etc. in order to encapsulate the myriad issues.
+Abstract: The papers presented at a recent seminar “Rethinking Gender and Body in Times of Health Sector Reforms in India” highlighted the criticality of health research and the urgency for integrating gender studies in order to understand the complex scenario in which health reforms have brought for different social categories of people.
+It also stressed on the need for tracing historiography of public health care of India and methodologically, its necessity to scrutinize values not just facts, dialogic process of learning, etc. in order to encapsulate the myriad issues.

 Asima Jena and Madhumita Biswal

 One can see profound changes in terms of restructuring health care in recent times.
-Arguably, these changes are precipitated by new health and allied policies which at the surface level carries the impression of bringing structural reform.
+These changes are precipitated by new health and allied policies which at the surface level carriy the impression of bringing structural reforms.
 However, the only structural transformation visible is massive privatization of health care coupled with hardline nationalist language.
-Importantly, if we analyze deeply, fundamental issues remain along with emergence of new problems and regulation of body in the lines of confirming to normative structure.
+Ironically, fundamental issues remain along with emergence of new problems and regulation of body in the lines of confirming to normative structure.
 Social movements have been articulating new problems namely de-personalisation of the patients and violation of right to self-determination as witnessed in disability movements, AIDS movement, queer movement, campaign against clinical trials, etc. along with commercialization of health services.
-At the same time, core concerns like provision of safe drinking water, sanitation, labour security, basic medical care, etc. are undermined which not only affect the health of majority of downtrodden but also become the main cause for the return of old diseases such as Tuberculosis and anemia.
-These developments begs to question what is body and gender order.
-It pressed the desire in us to conceive the idea of organizing a seminar in order to have an animated dialogue with scholars working on diverse yet interrelated areas.
+Yet, core concerns like provision of safe drinking water, sanitation, labour security, basic medical care, etc. are undermined which not only affect the health of majority of downtrodden but also become the main cause for return of old diseases such as Tuberculosis and anemia.
+These developments beg to question what is body and gender order?
+It invoked us to conceive the idea of organizing a seminar in order to have an animated dialogue with scholars working on diverse yet interrelated areas.
 Precisely, two impetuses were in mind – giving a methodological direction particularly for research students working on these themes and exploring new areas and optics for enquiry.

-Though generating discussion on rethinking gender and body is significant, given the climate of shrinking space for free debate and concerted attack on social sciences and more strikingly gender studies, we planned to organize a national seminar on this theme in the Centre for Studies in Society and Development, Central University of Gujarat with few invited speakers and without much publicity.
-Somehow we managed to get funding (though limited) from ICSSR, and Central University of Gujarat at a critical juncture.
+Though generating discussion on rethinking gender and body is significant, given the climate of shrinking space for free debate and concerted attack on social sciences and more strikingly gender studies, we planned to organize a national seminar on this theme at the Centre for Studies in Society and Development, Central University of Gujarat with few invited speakers, with funding from ICSSR, and Central University of Gujarat, at a critical juncture.

 A two-day seminar on “Rethinking Gender and Body in Times of Health Sector Reforms in India” was held at Central University of Gujarat from 30th to 31st October 2017.
-The seminar mapped the theoretical shifts in gender and sexuality studies, and tried to articulate how such theorization offers us a framework to understand reforms in the health sector.
-Third-wave feminists’ critique of homogenous and binary representation of women and men and emphasis on differential social locations of women and interlocking forms of oppressions which operate from the matrix of class, ethnicity, race, religion etc. are pertinent.
-In short, difference and recognition of the existence of multiple patriarchies has been brought to the centre in order to unravel the complex scenario which health reforms have brought for different social categories of people.
+The seminar mapped the theoretical shifts in gender and sexuality studies, and articulated how such theorization offers a framework to understand reforms in the health sector.
+Taking cues from Third wave feminism’s critique of homogenous and binary representation of women and men and its emphasis on difference and existence of multiple patriarchies, our focus was to unravel interlocking forms of oppression and the complex scenario which health reforms have brought for different social categories of people.
 Themes such as commercialization of health care, democratization of health care, recasting gender and body, debates on care economy, disability and mental illness were intensely debated.